There are several Coaching and Training Sessions available for BGCC members to take part in.

 Taste of Paddling Sessions

 All new club members using club boats (except canoe polo), are expected to attend an Induction Session.
 These will cover club rules regarding the shed, boats and safety.
-You will learn which boats are available for use (depending on your membership type), how to use these boats - carrying them, adjusting them and how to get in and out of them.
+You will learn which boats are available for use (depending on your paddling capabilities), how to use these boats - carrying them, adjusting them and how to get in and out of them.
 You will learn some basic paddling skills on the water.
 Sessions take about 2 hours.

 Once you have attended your Induction, there are various options open to you.
 If you have had some experience paddling you may wish to join one of the paddling groups listed below.
 If you are new to paddling and wish to gain skills, confidence and paddling fitness in a non-threatening, somewhat more gentle session, the following times are ideal.

-Please remember to get to the shed at least 5 minutes before time, to be ready to paddle.
-The longer it takes to get on the water the shorter your paddle will be.
-Coaches lock the shed doors before getting on the water, so if you are late you will miss out.
+[Please remember to get to the shed at least 5 minutes before time, to be ready to paddle.
+The longer it takes to get on the water, the shorter your paddle will be.
+Coaches lock the shed doors before getting on the water, so if you are late you will miss out]

-Wednesday's: from 5:45 p.m. we run our club time trials - you can use these to increase your paddling fitness or you can take out a boat and go for a paddle yourself.
+Wednesday's: from 5:45 p.m.
+We run our club time trials - you can use these to increase your paddling fitness or you can take out a boat and go for a paddle yourself.
 Shed Is open from about 4:30 till 7:30 p.m.

 Gary – Intermediate /Advanced Paddlers

 This intermediate/advanced group includes regular interval sessions and drills/technique sessions.

 Interval sessions sound scary, but they are not.
 Anyone wishing to get fitter and faster is welcome.

 Intervals are structured as 'out-and-back' so the group gets back together regularly regardless of various speeds through the group.
 Excellent for time trial and Marathon series racing.
 A stopwatch or GPS on the deck of the boat for each paddler is helpful but not mandatory.